 Slapping, punching, kicking, bruising, rape, ridicule, constant criticism, threats, manipulation, sleep deprivation, social isolation, and other controlling behaviours all count as abuse.

 Living in a home where domestic abuse takes place is harmful to children and can have a serious impact on their behaviour, wellbeing and understanding of healthy, positive relationships.
-Children who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a child suffering or witnessing domestic abuse (See Appendix 5).
+Children who witness domestic abuse are at risk of significant harm and staff are alert to the signs and symptoms of a child suffering or witnessing domestic abuse Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
+(See Appendix 5).

+Homelessness

+Being homeless or being at risk of becoming homeless presents a real risk to a child’s welfare.

+The DSL will be aware of contact details and referral routes in to the local housing authority so they can raise/progress concerns at the earliest opportunity (where appropriate and in accordance with local procedures).

+Where a child has been harmed or is at risk of harm, the DSL will also make a referral to children’s social care.

 Child Sexual Exploitation (CSE)

 Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
 All staff are aware of the link between online safety and vulnerability to CSE.

+Child Criminal Exploitation (see paragraph 17 below) can be an indicator of CSE as can

+children who have older boyfriends or girlfriends; and

+children who suffer from sexually transmitted infections or become pregnant.

 Any concerns that a child is being, or is at risk of being, sexually exploited should be passed without delay to the DSL.
 The Eden Academy Trust is aware there is a clear link between regular school absence/truanting and CSE.
 Staff should consider a child to be at potential CSE risk in the case of regular school absence/truanting and make reasonable enquiries with the child and parents to assess this risk.

 The DSL will use the local safeguarding partners’ CSE screening tool where one exists on all occasions when there is a concern that a child is being, or is at risk of being, sexually exploited or where indicators have been observed that are consistent with a child who is being or who is at risk of being sexually exploited.
 Where one is not available the DSL will report concerns to their local authority via the MASH team in the usual way.